Overview of effects of stray light as well as ways to reduce it in array spectrometers/array spectroradiometers

 - diffuse reflection of optically imperfect surfaces

-The figure below shows an example of stray light.
-In the example, a halogen lamp was measured with and without a Schott GG475 edge filter using a spectroradiometer.
+The figure below shows a halogen lamp measurement with and without a Schott GG475 edge filter using a spectroradiometer.

 Figure 1: Halogen lamp measurement filtered with/without a GG475 (linear view)